ianhchuang/EPC-Gen2-RFID-Tag-Baseband-Processor/README.md

 rom_code : 64x16, 64 words and 16 bits per word

 ## Notes
-This design is improved by TSMC 0.18 um CMOS standard process.
+This design is implemented by TSMC 0.18 um CMOS standard process.
 It's not able to manufacture EEPROM, so I use a ROM to be processor's memory.
 That makes I can't verify Write command.
 I am not able to provide ROM's verilog file because of confidentiality.